-718.1 A sentence must be proportionate to the gravity of the offence and the degree of responsibility of the offender.
+Proportionality relates to both gravity of the offence and the responsibility of the offender.

 Proportionality is a fundamental principle of sentences that is "the sine qua non of a just sanction".